Calder Gardens: Opening and operations

 The museum officially opened in September 2025.
 The primary ongoing exhibition at the museum is a rotating installation of works by Calder from throughout his career.

 Museum leadership decided not to include explanatory wall texts or other didactic information in the museum, instead directing visitors to learn more about Calder via online sources.
 Rower and other museum leaders have said the institution hopes to emphasize the experience of viewing Calder's art in a tranquil setting, rather than foregrounding historical information about the artist or academic analyses of his art.

 Administration and programs

 The museum is jointly administered by the Calder Foundation and the Barnes Foundation, an art museum located nearby on the Benjamin Franklin Parkway.
 Calder Gardens does not have a traditional permanent collection, instead drawing from the collection of the Calder Foundation and other institutions.

+Architecture

+The 18000 sqft museum was designed by Swiss firm Herzog & de Meuron, who sought to avoid the monumental character of the surrounding museums on the Benjamin Franklin Parkway.
+Instead, the museum sits partially sunken under gardens designed Piet Oudolf, merging art, architecture, nature, and the urban fabric.
+According to Jacques Herzog, “Calder Gardens embodies a kind of ‘no-design’ architecture, allowing the works of art to express their diversity and ambiguity across numerous different spatial contexts.
+It's a place where you can sit, wander, and observe, whether it's nature or art, with the ease one has when one sits under a tree.”

+The museum is organized by two main structural elements.
+Firstly, a metal wall clad in darkened wood works as an acoustic barrier and holds the offices, a loading area and a small lobby.
+Secondly, a central circular disk that covers the galleries and generates the upper plaza.
+Once descended from the discreet lobby, visitors access the various galleries, framed by planes of concrete, wood, and standard drywall.

+The gardens, which hold over 250 species, hold a variety of different landscapes grouped in patches, from woodlands to prairies, mixing native and exotic specimens.